How to get Netflix on TV

 How much does Netflix cost?

-Netflix, purchased directly, is available in three cost tiers; Standard with Ads, Standard, and Premium.
+Netflix, when purchased directly, is available in three tiers: Standard with Ads, Standard, and Premium.

-While the cost of Netflix Standard has increased from £7.99 to £12.99 since 2019, and the Premium plan has increased from £9.99 to £18.99 over the same period, in October 2022 Netflix introduced their cheapest ever plan, Standard with Ads, costing just £4.99 per month.
+While the cost of Netflix Standard has increased from £7.99 to £12.99 since 2019, and the Premium plan has increased from £9.99 to £18.99 over the same period, Netflix introduced its cheapest ever plan in October 2022 with Standard with Ads, originally priced at £4.99 per month.

 This is what each Netflix plan includes: